- January 15, 2019

 Transition and Start Date

-Incoming SIF Student Managers are expected to attend special classes and fund meetings during the transition period from early February to the end of March.
-SIF 2019 will assume fund responsibility April 1st, 2018.
+Incoming SIF Student Managers are expected to attend special classes and fund meetings during the transition period from February to the end of March.
+SIF 2020 will assume fund responsibility April 1st, 2019.

 Becoming a manager of the Marshall MBA Student Investment Fund represents a major commitment of time and requires a high level of personal responsibility.
 All students who wish to become members of the SIF must agree to the following (Note: this is in addition to all the normal responsibilities that are associated with an MBA course load):